CTRoundTable/Encrypted.Cash/README.md

 3) Make anonymous transactions compulsory

-Encrypted.Cash intends to offer a far higher standard of privacy and anonymity through a sophisticiated "autodark feature" which preserves confidentiality of transactions.
+Encrypted.Cash intends to offer a far higher standard of privacy and anonymity through a sophisticiated "ZeroBlock feature" which preserves confidentiality of transactions.

 ** Encrypted.Cash is unfinished and highly experimental ** PLEASE Use at your own risk